geobacter-rs/about/CODING.md

   /// A `DeviceMultiQueue` is one that implements Sync.
   queue: DeviceMultiQueue,
   /// The signal decremented by the GPU when the dispatch completes.
 This signal is omitted from the
-  /// deps used for dispatching (otherwise, it would block for ever!)
+  /// deps used for dispatching (otherwise, it would block forever!)
   /// `GlobalSignal` is a signal type which can be waited on by all HSA agents on your system.
   /// For GPUs, "waited on" means the signal can be used in barrier submissions.
   completion: GlobalSignal,